Binghamton is a test-optional university (SAT/ACT scores not required)

 Students who have completed 24 semester credits or 36 quarter credits since high school graduation are given the option to submit ACT/SAT scores.
 If you choose to submit scores, you must have them sent directly from the testing agency.

 If English is not your native language, you will need to demonstrate English proficiency through:

 - Two completed English composition (non-ESL) courses at a US college/university with grades of B or better; OR

-- One official test score that demonstrates proficiency (acceptable tests listed below).
+- One official test score that demonstrates proficiency.
+See what tests are accepted by Binghamton.